T. N. Chaturvedi: Civil service (1950–84)

 During this period he was made a member of a three-man committee to review the working of the Indian Institute of Advanced Study, Shimla.
-While the majority report recommended that the Institute be shut down as a waste of public money, TN Chaturvedi put in a minority report, in which he insisted that it was an institute of national importance, and should continue its work.
+While the majority report recommended that the institute be shut down as a waste of public money, Chaturvedi put in a minority report, in which he insisted that it was an institute of national importance, and should continue its work.
 He suggested ways and means by which reforms could improve its effectiveness.
 The minority report ensured that the Institute was not closed down.

 At the end of the emergency period, he was transferred back to Rajasthan in 1978 as chairman, Rajasthan Industrial and Minerals Development Corporation (RMIDC).
 A few months later, the executive council of the Indian Institute of Public Administration (IIPA) in Delhi requested the Central Government for his services as director of the institute.
 The institute is a centre for academic research in administration.
-TN Chaturvedi recruited new staff, and encouraged the implementation of academic programs which served as mid-career refresher courses for administrators.
+Chaturvedi recruited new staff, and encouraged the implementation of academic programs which served as mid-career refresher courses for administrators.
 Under his editorship, the Indian Journal of Public Administration became an internationally-recognized journal in its field.

-TN Chaturvedi joined the IIPA as a member in 1959.
+Chaturvedi joined the IIPA as a member in 1959.
 He was elected a member of the Executive Council of IIPA from 1970 to 2002.
 He was editor of the prestigious Indian Journal of Public Administration from 1971 to 1997.
 He was elected chairman of the standing committee from 1990 to 2002.
 He was elected vice-president, IIPA, from 1994 to 2004.
 He was elected chairman, IIPA in 2004 and served till his death in 2020.

 He was appointed Union Education Secretary in the Ministry of Education in 1982 for a brief period.
 The Education Ministry at the time incorporated the subsequent ministries of sports, women and child welfare, culture, and education.
 At the instance of the prime minister, Mrs. Indira Gandhi, he was appointed as Union Home Secretary of India in the Ministry of Home Affairs, and remained in this position until 1984.
 As home secretary, he dealt with numerous issues of national importance, such as the insurgencies in Kashmir and Punjab, and the students’ movement against infiltrators in Assam.